About Newborn Screening Newborn Screening 101

 - A: Newborn screening test costs vary by state because individual states finance their newborn screening programs in different ways.
 Most states collect a fee for screening, but health insurance or other programs often cover all or part of it.
 Babies will receive newborn screening regardless of health insurance status.
 For more information regarding the cost of newborn screening in your state, contact your state’s newborn screening coordinator.
 Find the contact info for your state coordinator by searching for your state here.

-Each year, over 5,000 babies are born with one of the conditions included in state newborn screening panels.
+Each year, around 12,500 babies are born with one of the conditions included in state newborn screening panels.
 Most of these infants appear perfectly healthy at birth and come from families with no history of the disorder.
 Unfortunately, once symptoms appear, they are often irreversible, leading to severe health and developmental problems or even death.
-Every baby born in the United States is required by law to undergo newborn screening prior to leaving the hospital because it is the only way to tell if a seemingly healthy infant has one of these rare, but serious, conditions.
+Every baby born in the United States is required by law to undergo newborn screening in the first few days after birth.
+Newborn screening is a quick and simple way to see if a seemingly healthy infant is at increased risk of having these rare, but serious, conditions.
 Most affected babies identified through newborn screening who receive treatment early grow up healthy with normal development.